akashkatakam/ccwebapp/kubernetes.md

 - Created ansible play-book to launch the cluster in Dev and Prod environments
 - Playbooks handle the number of nodes and sizes of compute and master nodes depending on the type of environment
 - Created kubernetes clustes in HA setup in 3 different availability zones picking the zones automatically in production setup
+- Created the clusters with private topology and has a [bastion](https://github.com/kubernetes/kops/blob/master/docs/bastion.md) host to maintain the compute and master node
 - Used ansible [k8s](https://docs.ansible.com/ansible/latest/modules/k8s_module.html) module to deploy the application on the clusters

 ### [Microservices](#Microservices)